Behavior Guidance and Sedation

 - ASD or other special medical/behavioral needs

-Our anesthesiologist will customize their medication and techniques for your child.
-During the three phases of deep sedation, the principal medications that our anesthesiologist may administer are:
+Our anesthesiologist will tailor their medication and techniques to suit your child perfectly.
+When it comes to the three stages of deep sedation, the main medications our anesthesiologist might use include:

 - Toradol – to manage postoperative pain and discomfort